Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 ### Considerations for Creating a Function

-Sometimes, we simply make functions because we need to, because someone asks us to, because the requirements or tests say so, because a library or tool we're using forces us to.
+Sometimes, we make functions because we need to, because someone asks us to, because the requirements or tests say so, because a library or tool we're using forces us to.

 Sometimes, we make functions because it makes our code more organized, readable, flexible, and higher quality.